shuichiro-endo/socks5/Windows-dcom/README.md

 ## Usage
 - client
+> [!NOTE]
+> How to run the client
+>
+> Sign in as a domain user account to a client computer that has joined the domain.
+And run the client.
+>
+> or
+>
+> Set the domain user account (username, password and domainname) when running the client.
 ```
 usage        : client.exe -h socks5_listen_ip -p socks5_listen_port -H socks5server_ip
              : [-a username] [-b password] [-c domainname]